2021 The Spring League season

-The 2021 The Spring League season is the sixth and final season of The Spring League.
-This is the only season to feature eight teams in two divisions: the North Division in Indianapolis, Indiana and the South Division in Houston, Texas.
+The 2021 The Spring League season was the sixth and final season of The Spring League.
+This was the only season to feature eight teams in two divisions: the North Division in Indianapolis, Indiana and the South Division in Houston, Texas.

 The Linemen beat the Jousters 26–23 in the first and only Mega Bowl, and won the TSL championship.
 Linemen QB Ryan Willis won both final and regular season MVP awards.

 Format and rules

 The 2021 season kicked off on Thursday, May 6 and was divided to two divisions that played in hub cities: The North Division in Indianapolis and the South Division in Houston.
-Each division champion will advance to the 2021 TSL Championship game that will take place on June 19.
+Each division champion advanced to the 2021 TSL Championship game that took place on June 19.

-The 2021 season featured new rules that aim to improve the game, specifically introducing a new overtime format, the “spot and choose” rule, which means that the team that wins the overtime coin toss was to pick the spot of the ball, while the other team would choose whether to play offense or defense.
+The 2021 season featured new rules that aimed to improve the game, specifically introducing a new overtime format, the “spot and choose” rule, which means that the team that wins the overtime coin toss was to pick the spot of the ball, while the other team would choose whether to play offense or defense.
 A similar rule was proposed by the Baltimore Ravens after the 2020 NFL season.